elmokulc/conman/README.md

     conman build
     ```

-    Conman will generate a `docker-compose.yml` file and a `Dockerfile-user`, enventually: a `.devcontainer` directory within a `devcontainer.json` file, a `Dockerfile` and a conda `environment.yml` file, all of this according to your configuration file: `.conman-config.yml` .
+    Conman will generate a `docker-compose.yml` file and a `Dockerfile.user`, enventually: a `.devcontainer` directory within a `devcontainer.json` file, a `Dockerfile.root` and a conda `environment.yml` file, all of this according to your configuration file: `.conman-config.yml` .

     Here is an example of the output from the previous configuration file: